sokil/NotificationBundle/README.md

 ```

 If collection's service not defined, it will be created for you automatically, so
-you need only define `collectionName` and then get collection's service from container
+you need only define `collectionName` in message builder's tag, and then get
+collection's service from container
 by id `notification.message_builder_collection.{SOME_COLLECTION_NAME}`.

 ## Schema of notification